 The Ontario Securities Commission (OSC) is a corporation domiciled in Ontario.
 The address of the OSC's registered office is 20 Queen Street West, Toronto, Ontario, M5H 3S8.
-The OSC is a corporation without share capital and is the regulatory body responsible for regulating the province's capital markets.
+The OSC is a corporation without share capital incorporated under the Securities Act, R.S.O.
+1990, c.
+S.5.
+The OSC is the regulatory body responsible for regulating the province's capital markets.
 As a Crown corporation, the OSC is exempt from income taxes.